Ironhead Bottom End (1957-1976)

 Read: DIY Flywheel Truing Stand

-A fundamental part of an Ironhead bottom end build is checking/lapping the main bearing races.
+A fundamental part of an Ironhead bottom end build is checking/lapping the pinion (main bearing) race.
 The goal is to have the crank assembly sitting dead-parallel in the cases, since this is where the flywheels will be spinning thousands of times a minute.

 Read: Harley Crankcase Lapping Tool and Usage